Coronavirus in Scotland: How does geography, sex, location, deprivation and occupation affect Covid-19 deaths? - Evening Express

 The NRS published new, more detailed data on June 17, which looks at recorded deaths up to the end of May by intermediate zone.

-It shows that Woodside recorded the highest death rate from Covid-19 across the north-east and 17th across Scotland.
+It shows that Woodside recorded the highest death rate from Covid-19 across the north and north-east and 17th across Scotland.

 This is followed by the Peterhead Harbour area in Aberdeenshire and Skye North East.